nasa/openmct/docs/src/design/proposals/APIRedesign_PeteRichards.md

 ```

 ## Less angular: only for views

-The other reason to move away from angular DI is angular DI makes it impossible to take one of our common services (say the persistence service) and start running it in a worker without loading the entire angular framework.
-Webworkers should not have module loading functionality than the rest of the platform.

 If we wish to use less angular, I would recommend discontinuing use of all angular components that are not view related-- services, factories, $http, etc, and implementing them in our own paradigm.
 Otherwise, we end up with layered interfaces-- one of the goals we would like to avoid.